icculp/icculp/README.md

 ### Hi there 👋
-Junior level, data-friendly, full-stack developer open to work/projects/internships in software development and/or data related roles.
+Junior level, data-friendly, full-stack developer.\n Open to work/projects/internships in software development and/or data related roles.

 <!--
 **icculp/icculp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.